Productivity2022-12-08

 In 2021, core coding days for engineers went down to 1.6 days a week.
 For engineers, constant meetings across a workday take most of their maker time.
 An average developer has almost 87 interruptions a day, and each interruption takes away another 10-15 minutes before the developer can get back to rewriting code.
 Most of these interruptions are caused by constant paging alerts and standup notifications.

 While modern-day standups are supposed to last 10 minutes, they unwillingly extend to an hour.
 For others, attending meetings isn't an issue, but their unsustainable distribution across a day is.
 Another issue is skewed resource mismanagement towards KLTO.
 Devs are already under tremendous pressure to release complex products.
 On top of it, constant maintenance and operational tasks keep them hooked even outside work hours.
-This frequent firefighting to keep systems up and running overburdens developers and create well-being issues.
+This frequent firefighting to keep systems up and running overburdens developers and creates well-being issues.
 In the past six months, 82% of engineers experienced burnout and severe health concerns.
 The numbers speak for themselves here!

 All this constant toggling leaves developers no time for deep work.
 On average, a programmer only gets one undisturbed 2-hour work session per day.
+Check out this article on How to Prevent Software Engineers' Burnout.

 Parting Note